nhsconnect/eps-activity-reporting/pages/development/development_overview.md

 tags: [development]
 sidebar: overview_sidebar
 permalink: development_overview.html
-summary: "Overview for developers on how to integrate with the Prescription Exemption Checking Service"
+summary: "Overview for developers on how to integrate with the Service"
 ---

 ## Development Overview ##